cinch-project/docs/cinch/concepts/index.md

 # Project

-A project is an organizational unit for your database changes: containing configuration, change scripts, hooks scripts, change history, and logs.
-There can be many projects managed by a single cinch installation.
+A project is an organizational unit for your database changes: containing configuration, migrations, hooks scripts, history, logs, etc. There can be many projects managed by a single cinch installation.

 ## Project Name